Szymon-Czuszek/SQL-Data-Science/README.md

 22. `OrdersPerCustomer.sql`: Retrieves the number of orders for each customer.
 23. `MaxProfitDay2017.sql`: Determines the day in the year 2017 when the company recorded the highest profit.
 24. `SalesProfitByDayOfMonth.sql`: Shows how sales profit varies by day of the month across all years in the database.
-25. `ProfitForTofuByDayOfMonth.sql`: Shows how profit for the product Tofu varies by day of the month across all years in the database.
+25. [ProfitForTofuByDayOfMonth.sql](ProfitForTofuByDayOfMonth.sql): Shows how profit for the product Tofu varies by day of the month across all years in the database.
 26. [DiscountStatsPerCustomer.sql](DiscountStatsPerCustomer.sql): Shows total discount amount, average discount amount, and the number of transactions for each customer.
 27. [EmployeesWithFewestCustomersQ1_2017.sql](EmployeesWithFewestCustomersQ1_2017.sql): Identifies the three employees who served the fewest customers in the first quarter of 2017.
 28. [FutureServiceAnniversary.sql](FutureServiceAnniversary.sql): Determines whether there are employees who will celebrate their 20th, 25th, 30th, or 40th work anniversaries in the upcoming year.